serokell/blog-posts/Alex and Happy Part 2/article.md

 State 7 happens after we have consumed a `*` in state 6, while state 8 happens after consuming a `+` in state 5.

 Suppose we use `1 + 2 * 3` as the input and that the parser has arrived at `1 + 2 . * 3` in state 8 (coming from state 5).
-It may either _shift_ to consume the `*` and go to state 6 or _reduce_ to accept that it has finished consuming the addition.
+It may either _shift_ to consume `*` and go to state 6 or _reduce_ to accept that it has finished consuming the addition.

 In other words, if it shifts, it will parse `1 + (2 * 3)`, giving priority to `*`.
 If it reduces, it will parse `(1 + 2) * 3`, giving priority to `+`.